-The Fixed Asset Module (FAM) is a subsystem of AFIS that retains and reports upon fixed assets.
+The Fixed Asset Module (FAM) is a subsystem (or, more properly from a technical perspective, a set of programs and protocols) of AFIS that retains and reports upon fixed assets.

 Fixed Asset Catalog

 The Fixed Asset Catalog (FACLG) is used to infer the Fixed Asset Type, Fixed Asset Group, Useful Life and Depreciation Method attributes of a Fixed Asset.
 Each Catalog only belongs to one valid Fixed Asset Group (i.e. FACLG of Polishing & Scrubbing Machines is part of the Fixed Asset Group of Floor Maintenance Machines / Equipment).